History of Belfast: Medieval period

 In 1177, during the Norman invasion of Ireland, John de Courcy acquired land in eastern Ulster that included the small village of Belfast.
-To consolidate his power over the area, de Courcy ordered fortifications to be built both in Belfast and nearby Carrickfergus resulting in the eventual construction of Belfast Castle and Carrickfergus Castle.
+To consolidate his power over the area, de Courcy ordered fortifications to be built in Belfast as well as nearby Carrickfergus, resulting in the eventual construction of Belfast Castle and Carrickfergus Castle.
 The original site of Belfast Castle was roughly where modern-day Castle Place and High Street meet in Belfast city centre.
 The castle was attacked, recovered, destroyed and rebuilt many times.

-As part of his campaign to establish himself as king of Scotland, Robert Bruce ordered his brother Edward Bruce to invade Ulster in an attempt to divert English military resources.
+As part of his campaign to establish himself as king of Scotland, Robert Bruce plotted with his brother Edward Bruce to invade Ulster in an attempt to divert English military resources there.
 Edward landed at Carrickfergus in 1315 and took the town and, eventually, its castle.
-Some of Ulster's lords and chieftains, including the Earl of Ulster (leader of the O'Neill dynasty), paid homage to Edward, pledging their fealty to him as the King of Ireland.
-The Earl of Ulster was also father-in-law to Robert the Bruce and welcomed the invasion.
+Some of Ulster's lords and chieftains, including the Earl of Ulster (leader of the O'Neill dynasty and father-in-law to Robert the Bruce) welcomed the invasion and paid homage to Edward, pledging their fealty to him and giving him the hollow title of King of Ireland.
 Edward laid siege to Belfast Castle that year and later destroyed it.
-Edward's bid to become King of Ireland slowly unravelled as a famine in Ireland weakened his army.
+Edward's bid to become King of Ireland slowly unravelled as a famine weakened his army.
 His campaign ultimately ended when he was killed in the Battle of Faughart in 1318.
 A new building was erected on the site of Belfast Castle, only to be dismantled in 1503 by Gerald, 8th Earl of Kildare, then Lord Deputy of Ireland.
 A new structure was then built by the local people, which Lord Kildare destroyed in 1512.
 Archaeological excavations inside the former Woolworths building beside Castle Place have discovered a "gully trench" whose lowest strata contains medieval pottery.
 This provided some of the first physical evidence for dating the medieval occupation of the town.
 Timbers were recovered from the Ann Street end of the building which were dated to the 16th century.